VINUGAVM/Anomaly-Detection/README.md

 # Anomaly Detection in Network Intrusion Data using Unsupervised Learning
-Here are the Abstract and README for your Network Anomaly Detection project:

-Abstract
-Anomaly Detection in Network Intrusion Data using Unsupervised Learning In the domain of cybersecurity, the timely detection of anomalous network activities is paramount for safeguarding digital assets.
-This project addresses the critical challenge of identifying unusual and potentially malicious patterns within network traffic by leveraging unsupervised learning, specifically the Isolation Forest algorithm.
-The UNSW-NB15 dataset, a comprehensive collection of real modern normal activities and synthetic attack behaviors, serves as the foundation for this study.

-The methodology encompasses rigorous data preprocessing, including handling missing values, encoding categorical features, and scaling numerical attributes to prepare the data for modeling.
-The Isolation Forest model is then trained on this clean, unlabeled dataset to identify outliers based on their unique characteristics.
-The project involves predicting anomaly scores and binary anomaly labels, followed by an in-depth analysis of the detected anomalies.
-This includes examining the distribution of anomaly scores, presenting samples of flagged connections, and performing a crucial qualitative assessment against the dataset's original ground truth labels to understand which known attack categories, as well as 'normal' instances, are identified as anomalous.
-Visualizations, such as anomaly score histograms and feature-space scatter plots, further aid in interpreting the model's findings.

-The outcome of this project demonstrates the Isolation Forest's efficacy in autonomously uncovering both known network intrusions and previously unseen, unusual behaviors that warrant further investigation.
-This capability is vital for enhancing proactive threat intelligence and potentially detecting zero-day attacks in real-world network security operations.

-README
-Network Anomaly Detection using Isolation Forest
 This project implements an unsupervised anomaly detection system for network intrusion data using the Isolation Forest algorithm.

 📊 Dataset